Robert Sheckley: Film, TV and radio adaptations

 The 1954 story "Ghost V" and the 1955 story "The Lifeboat Mutiny" were adapted into two episodes of the USSR science fiction TV series This Fantastic World.
 "Ghost V" was staged also by Estonian TV channel ETV in 1997.

-The 1958 short story "The Prize of Peril" was adapted in 1970 as the German TV movie Das Millionenspiel, and again in 1983 as the French movie Le Prix du Danger.
+The 1958 short story "The Prize of Peril" was adapted in 1970 as the West German TV movie Das Millionenspiel, and again in 1983 as the French movie Le Prix du Danger.
 Written about a man who goes on a TV show in which he must evade people out to kill him for a week in order to win a large cash prize, it is perhaps the first-ever published work predicting the advent of reality television.
 There are many similarities between Sheckley's story and Stephen King's novel The Running Man, published later in 1982, of which a film adaptation was later made.